LOKE/.github/pull_request_template.md

 - [ ] Storybook cases (if applicable)

 ## Reviewer Checklist

+Note: if this PR affects authentication or payments please seek a secondary tester.

 - [ ] I am ok with code style and functionality
 - [ ] I have personally tested the feature